Shopify/ruby_memcheck/README.md

       end
       ```

-1. Add the following line to your `test_helper.rb` or `spec_helper.rb`:

-    ```ruby
-    at_exit { GC.start }
-    ```

-    This will run a major garbage collection cycle before the Ruby process shuts down.
-This will ensure that any remaining Ruby objects are collected which will prevent Valgrind from reporting false positives.

-    It is safest to add the line above at the very first line of `test_helper.rb` or `spec_helper.rb`.

-    - **For minitest:** It is important that the line above is added BEFORE the `require "minitest/autorun"` line.

 1. You're ready to run your test suite with Valgrind using `rake test:valgrind` or `rake spec:valgrind`!
 Note that this will take a while to run because Valgrind will make Ruby significantly slower.
 1. (Optional) If you find false positives in the output, you can create Valgrind suppression files.
 See the [`Suppression files`](#suppression-files) section for more details.